Learning the meanings of function words from grounded language using a visual question answering model: Experiment 2: The effect of alternatives on reasoning

 \section{Experiment 2: The effect of alternatives on reasoning}

-Does the existence alternative expressions in each reasoning pair affect their acquisition or are the meanings of function words acquired in isolation?
+Does the existence of alternative expressions in each reasoning pair affect their acquisition or are the meanings of function words acquired in isolation?
 Following our results from the previous experiment, we hypothesized that models could be considering alternative questions and answers which use opposing or parallel function words when they compute the probability of the answer to a given question.
-This form of `reasoning about alternatives' could then explain the performance patterns we observed specifically for the AND - OR probes, as well as the MORE - FEWER probes.
+This process akin to `reasoning about alternatives' could then explain the performance patterns we observed specifically for the AND - OR probes, as well as the MORE - FEWER probes.
 Unlike BEHIND - IN FRONT OF which always expect opposing answers, AND - OR and MORE - FEWER pairs both have contexts where they expect the same answer and others where they do not.

 The existence of alternative expressions may lead to uncertainty in model predictions in one of two ways.
 First, if models observe that \textit{and} and \textit{or} are interpreted the same in a set of contexts, then they may begin to expect them to also mean something similar in contexts where they actually should have opposing answers.
 Second, if models instead observe that they have opposing answers in a set of contexts, then they may instead begin to expect them to mean something different also in contexts where in fact they should be interpreted the same way.
-In either case, the existence of the alternative expression (\textit{and} in the case of \textit{or}, and \textit{or} in the case of \textit{and}) is what leads models to answer incorrectly, showing evidence of ``reasoning'' about alternative propositions.
-Our second experiment tests this theory to answer our second research question.
+In either case, the existence of the alternative expression (\textit{and} in the case of \textit{or}, and \textit{or} in the case of \textit{and}) is what leads models to answer incorrectly, showing evidence of this process.
+Our second experiment tests our theory and answer our second research question.